 These are five steps to getting started and succeeding in a business.
-There is more to it than is shown here; but this gives you some basic things that you need to get started with: The basics
+There is more to it than is shown here; but this gives you some basic things that you need to get started with:

 For most business people, the least fun parts of starting a new business is dealing with legal and accounting side of things.
 Maybe this is something that you hate; or maybe this is what you enjoy the most.
 Either way, to deal with all of the details that go along with this part of setting up a business would take more space than we can devote in this website.
 This section is intended to get you started, and let you know some of the basic things that you need to accomplish to get started.